 Each pay increase in the salary range will not be automatic but based on merit.
-Salary advancements for personnel who are on a range and step basis are predicated on length of service as follows: All employees shall be eligible for consideration of a merit increase of one (1) step on the salary scale after six (6) months of employment in the same job class.
-Thereafter, each employee shall be eligible for a one-step merit increase up to and including Step Five (5) upon the employee's anniversary date while occupying the same job class.
-The effective dates of each step increase will be the anniversary date of the employee.
-Other than for the purpose of computing salary, the starting date of an employee's employment, promotion, reclassification or demotion shall occur at the beginning of a pay period.
+Salary advancements for personnel who are on a range and step basis are predicated on length of service as follows: All such employees shall be eligible for consideration of a receive an automatic increase of merit increase of one (1) step on the salary scalestep on the first day of the pay period following the date that the employee's total actual hours in paid status equals thirteen (13) pay periods of full time service rendered by him/her to HCAOG in the same class after six (6) months of employment in the same job class.
+Thereafter, each such employee shall receive an automatic be eligible for a one-step merit increase up to and including Step "5" upon the employee's anniversary date while occupying the when their total hours in a paid status at each step equals twenty-six (26) pay periods of full time service rendered by him/her to HCAOG in the same job class.
+The effective dates of each step increase will be the anniversary date of such employee.
+Employees who are paid on an hourly basis will receive an automatic increase on the first day of the pay period following the date that the employee's total actual hours in a continuous paid status equals thirteen (13) pay periods of full time service rendered by him to HCAOG in the same class.
+Other than for the purpose of computing salary, the starting date of an employee's employment, promotion, reclassification or demotion-occurs during the first half of said pay period, or the first day of the next succeeding pay period if the initial employment, promotion, reclassification or demotion occurs during the last half of said pay period shall occur at the beginning of a pay period.